fieldtrip/website/reference/ft_checkconfig.md

- Optional input arguments should be specified as key-value pairs and can include renamed         = {'old',  'new'}        % list the old and new option renamedval      = {'opt',  'old', 'new'} % list option and old and new value allowedval      = {'opt', 'allowed1'...} % list of allowed values for a particular option, anything else will throw an error required        = {'opt1', 'opt2', etc.} % list the required options allowed         = {'opt1', 'opt2', etc.} % list the allowed options, all other options are forbidden forbidden       = {'opt1', 'opt2', etc.} % list the forbidden options, these result in an error
+ Optional input arguments should be specified as key-value pairs and can include renamed         = {'old',  'new'}        % list the old and new option renamedval      = {'opt',  'old', 'new'} % list option and old and new value allowedtype     = {'opt', 'allowed1', ...} % list of allowed data type classes for a particular option, anything else will throw an error allowedval      = {'opt', 'allowed1', ...} % list of allowed values for a particular option, anything else will throw an error required        = {'opt1', 'opt2', etc.} % list the required options allowed         = {'opt1', 'opt2', etc.} % list the allowed options, all other options are forbidden forbidden       = {'opt1', 'opt2', etc.} % list the forbidden options, these result in an error